ilg/LambdaMLM/docs/list configuration.md

 - `superAdmin` The member is a super-administrator.
 - `vacation` No emails are sent to the member.
 - `echoPost` The member receives their own posts.
+- `bouncing` No emails are sent to the member (set automatically by the system when a user exceeds the bounce threshold)

 ## Example
 ```yaml